Dragovorn/pong-go/README.md

 Installation
 ------------
 When pulling this repository please be sure to either include the `--recurse-submodules` argument or execute the `git submodule init` command.
-To update the submodule make sure to use the `git submodule update` command, it will pull the latest version of the submodule that is available.
+Please be careful when committing changes made to the submodule, as incorrect usage can lead to breaking it.

 Available Tasks
 ---------------